trustedanalytics/atk/doc/source/glossary.rst

         Adapted from: `Stanford\: Machine Learning`_:

-            This is the tradeoff parameter, used in :term:`Label Propagation` on :term:`Gaussian Random Fields`.
+            This is the trade-off parameter, used in :term:`Label Propagation` on :term:`Gaussian Random Fields`.
             The regularization parameter is a control on fitting parameters.
-            It is used in machine learning algorithms to prevent overfitting.
+            It is used in machine learning algorithms to prevent over-fitting.
             As the magnitude of the fitting parameter increases, there will be an increasing penalty on the cost function.
             This penalty is dependent on the squares of the parameters as well